KentCarmine/quickbits/README.md

 ![quickbits](http://i.imgur.com/ulynnBc.png)

 # What is Quickbits
-Quickbits is a browser-based file sharing application that allows a user to easily transfer files from their browser to a friend's browser, in an anonymous, secure way using WebRTC.
+A student project created in 9 days at [Dev Bootcamp Chicago](http://devbootcamp.com), Quickbits is a browser-based file sharing application that allows anyone to easily transfer files from their browser to a friend's browser, in an anonymous, secure, decentralized way using WebRTC.

 ## Technologies/dependencies
 - HTML5 File API